 The phrase gets thrown around.
 Here's what it looks like in practice on a Monday morning at a Catholic parish:

-The St. Teresa standard — what seven years looks like
+The St. Teresa standard — what continuity looks like

 St. Teresa of Avila Catholic Church in Grovetown is our flagship religious-facility client.
 Continuously since 2018.
 Six buildings on the parish campus.
 Here's the actual scope we run there — listed not to brag, but to show what real church cleaning looks like at scale: